Abhi-G9/Toys-Sales-Dashboard/README.md

 Key Questions Solved by Dashboard:-

-Which store generated the highest sales?
+-Which store generated the highest sales?
-Which city has the maximum profit?
+-Which city has the maximum profit?
-Which stores are underperforming?
+-Which stores are underperforming?
-What is the total revenue and total profit?
+-What is the total revenue and total profit?
-How does inventory impact sales performance?
+-How does inventory impact sales performance?
-Which product categories perform best?
+-Which product categories perform best?
-What are the monthly and yearly sales trends?
+-What are the monthly and yearly sales trends?
-Which location needs business improvement?
+-Which location needs business improvement?

 Data Source:-